The special election for Lubbock City Council’s District 4 representative is headed to a runoff between candidates Gary Boren and Tim Green.

 Rose took office in May 2024.
 Whoever is elected to take his position will serve out the remainder of his term and a regularly scheduled election will take place in 2028.

-There are five candidates on the ballot: Gary Boren, Stephanie Ferran, Tim Green, Bill Curnow, and Boyd Goodloe.
+There were five candidates on the ballot: Gary Boren, Stephanie Ferran, Tim Green, Bill Curnow, and Boyd Goodloe.

-You can find KTTZ’s interviews with four of those candidates here.
+You can find KTTZ’s Conversations with Candidates here.